Sweden Forex Brokers

 4. Address: The address of each broker, including their head office and any branch offices.

-The FSA’s company register is a valuable resource for Swedish traders, providing them with the information they need to verify a broker’s license status and make informed decisions about their trading activities.
-In case the information on the Company Register is under review, traders can request further details about a financial firm by sending an email to [email protected].
+The FSA’s company register is a valuable resource for Swedish traders, providing them with the information they need to verify a broker’s licence status and make informed decisions about their trading activities.
+If the information in the Company Register is under review, traders can request further details about a financial firm by sending an email to finansinspektionen@fi.se.

 Requirements for Forex Brokers in Sweden